The Sea Inside

 The Sea Inside (Mar adentro) is a 2004 psychological drama film co-written and directed by Alejandro Amenábar, who also co-produced, scored and edited.
 It is based on the real-life story of Ramón Sampedro (played by Javier Bardem), who was left quadriplegic after a diving accident, and his 28-year campaign in support of euthanasia and the right to end his life.
-The film won the Academy Award for Best Foreign Language Film.
+The film won the Academy Award for Best Foreign Language Film and won the Grand Jury Prize at the 61st Venice International Film Festival.

 Plot

 This is the life story of Spaniard Ramón Sampedro, who fought a 28-year campaign to win the right to end his own life with assisted suicide.
 The film explores Ramón's relationships with two women: Julia, a lawyer suffering from Cadasil syndrome who supports his cause, and Rosa, a local woman who wants to convince him that his life is worth living.
 Through the gift of his love, these two women are inspired to accomplish things they never previously thought possible.

 Ramón, now 54 years old, has been fighting for 26 years for his right to die following a diving incident which left him paralysed from the neck down.
 He is unable to end his life by himself and does not wish to implicate his family or friends, as by Spanish law, they would be charged with murder or assisting a suicide.
 Following the death of his mother, he is cared for by his sister-in-law, Manuela.
 Ramón's elder brother José does not believe he should have the right to die; both Manuela and her son, Javier, believe in his case.

 Ramón's friend Gené, who works for an organization fighting for the right to die, puts him in contact with Julia, a lawyer.
 As she seeks to learn more about him and his situation in order to fight for his cause, he recounts his past and his reasons for wanting to die: He says that there is no dignity in living paralysed.
 After seeing his story online, Rosa visits Ramón to convince him to live.
 He demands that she respect his wishes and she leaves, upset.
 Later, whilst DJing her part-time radio show, she apologises on air in the hopes that he is listening.
 She continues to visit, bringing her children, and the two strike up a friendship.
 Despite romantic interest in both women, Ramón maintains that he is spoken for by death.